TY-Jeong/VacHopPy/README.md

 In this animation, the solid box represents the lattice (here, rutile TiO<SUB>2</SUB> 2×2×3 supercell), and the color-coded circles indicate the lattice points corresponding to the selected atom type (here, oxygen).
 The **yellow-colored circles** mark the vacancy positions, while other colors denote occupied lattice points.
 Atomic movements are depicted with arrows matching the color of the moving atoms.

 Occasionally, spurious vacancies may appear; hence, the detected number of vacancies exceeds the initial count in the system.
 This scenario arise when two or more atoms are assigned to the same lattice site and are commonly associated with non-vacancy-hopping mechanism (e.g., kick-out mechanism).
-Since such spurious vacancies commonly disappear within a few hundred femtoseconds, they are termed **transient vacancies**.
+Because such spurious vacancies typically vanish within a few hundred femtoseconds, they are referred to as **transient vacancies**.

 In this animation, the transient vacancies are represented as **orange-colored circles**.
 Below three successive snapshots shows the kick-out mechanism: